mrrahulkrr/nxtTrends-app-practice/README.md

-In this project, let's build **Nxt Trendz** app with authentication by applying the concepts we have learned till now.
+In this project, I am working on **Nxt Trendz** app with authentication.

 ### Refer to the image below: